-You can see here (for continuing legal education) and here (for professional LLM) how we are responding to the urgent logistical issues that the COVID-19 situation has raised for our students, instructors, speakers and program participants.
-These notices address what has been scheduled and was in the pipeline BEFORE THE PANDEMIC.
+You can see here how we are responding to the urgent logistical issues that the COVID-19 situation has raised for our students, instructors, speakers and program participants.
+These notices address scheduling changes since the pandemic.

 Over the next few days and weeks we will be working on supporting everyone as we adjust to the short-term changes in how courses and programs are being delivered.
 Because we had an existing online technology and support infrastructure, we are also supporting a number of our clients in continuing their short-term in-house education and training.